 Appalachian Police Development Program

 The two-year Appalachian Police Officer Development Program (APDP) at Appalachian State University — the second of its kind in the nation and the only such program in North Carolina — equips students with the knowledge, skills and training to become certified law enforcement officers in North Carolina, while simultaneously earning their undergraduate or graduate degrees.
 Students become cadets in their first year of the program and have the opportunity to complete the Appalachian State University Police Academy during their second year to become sworn North Carolina police officers.
 The program is open to all full-time students, regardless of major, and students receive an hourly wage for the part-time work and training they complete with the Appalachian Police Department (APD).
 Learn more

 Appalachian Police Academy

-The Appalachian Police Academy, also known as "the academy," is an annual, 16-week training program held each summer on Appalachian's campus in which participants in the Appalachian Police Officer Development Program (APDP) have the opportunity to earn their credentials as certified North Carolina police officers.
-The academy partners closely with Caldwell Community College and Technical Institute's Basic Law Enforcement Training (BLET) program and covers all state-mandated training topics.
+The Appalachian Police Academy, also known as "the academy," is an annual, 16-week training program held each year on Appalachian's campus in which participants in the Appalachian Police Officer Development Program (APDP) have the opportunity to earn their credentials as certified North Carolina police officers.
+The academy covers all state-mandated training topics, and exceeds the 640 hours of training required for successful completion of the BLET curriculum.
 APDP participants attend the academy full time between the first and second year of the program and are paid for their time in training.
 After graduating from the academy, they may begin working with the Appalachian Police Department as sworn part-time police officers for the second year of the program while they earn their degrees at Appalachian.
 Learn more